Tutorial 2: Homework and Project Submission Guideline

 Issue this script in an empty folder

-BASE_DIR='homework_'$USER mkdir $BASE_DIR cd $BASE_DIR mkdir src cd src # Initialize the workspace catkin_init_workspace catkin_create_pkg homework_1 std_msgs rospy cd .. catkin_make
+BASE_DIR='homework_'$USER mkdir $BASE_DIR cd $BASE_DIR mkdir src cd src # Initialize the workspace catkin_init_workspace catkin_create_pkg homework_1 std_msgs rospy cd .. catkin_make -

 Add a

-file to your workspace folder, and fill it with the following:- Name and email
+README.MDfile to your workspace folder, and fill it with the following:- Name and email

 - Description of your implementation (repeat this for each homework)